marbienjimeno/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

-**Create a Resource Group.
+**Step 1: Create a Resource Group.
 Then, create a Windows 10 Virtual Machine (VM) and a Linux Ubuntu VM using the previously created Resource Group.
 We will observe the Virtual Network within the Network Watcher.**
 <p>
 We will start by creating a New Resource Group.
 From the Azure Portal home page, go to Resource groups.
 </p>